 This course is a study of national governmental institutions with emphasis on the Constitution, the functions of executive, legislative and judicial branches, civil liberties and the role of the electorate.
 The impact of current events on the national government and institutions is emphasized.
-(Prerequisites: ESL 100 or RDG 100, ENG 100 or ESL 110)
+(Prerequisites: RDG 100, ENG 100)

-PSC 205 POLITICS AND GOVERNMENT
+POLITICS AND GOVERNMENT PSC 205

 This course is a study of the concepts and problems involved in man's relationships with governments and political change.
 This course emphasizes comparative institutions of government, analysis of political behavior, and political ideology.
-(Prerequisite: ESL 100 or RDG 100, ENG 032 or ESL 038)
+(Prerequisite: RDG 100, ENG 032)